-This section describes our version policy for Elastic Cloud, including:
+This section describes our version policy for Elasticsearch Service, including:

-You might sometimes see additional versions listed in the user interface beyond what we guarantee to be available, such as release candidate builds.
-If a version is listed in the Elastic Cloud Console, it can be deployed.
+You might sometimes notice additional versions listed in the user interface beyond the versions we currently support and maintain, such as release candidate builds and older versions.
+If a version is listed in the Elasticsearch Service Console, it can be deployed.

-Whenever a new Elastic Stack version is released, we do our best to provide the new version in Elastic Cloud at the same time.
+Whenever a new Elastic Stack version is released, we do our best to provide the new version on our hosted service at the same time.
 We send you an email and add a notice to the console, recommending an upgrade.
 You’ll need to decide whether to upgrade to the new version with new features and bug fixes or to stay with a version you know works for you a while longer.

 There can be breaking changes in some new versions of Elasticsearch that break what used to work in older versions.
 Before upgrading, you’ll want to check if the new version introduces any changes that might affect your applications.
 A breaking change might be a function that was previously deprecated and that has been removed in the latest version, for example.
 If you have an application that depends on the removed function, the application will need to be updated to continue working with the new version of Elasticsearch.

-To learn more about upgrading to newer versions of the Elastic Stack on our hosted service, see Upgrade Versions.
+To learn more about upgrading to newer versions of the Elastic Stack on our hosted service, check Upgrade Versions.

-We reserve the right to force upgrade a cluster immediately and without notice in advance if there is a critical security or stability issue.
+We reserve the right to force upgrade or restart a cluster immediately and without notice in advance if there is a critical security or stability issue.
 Such upgrades happen only within minor versions.

-A forced upgrade might become necessary in a situation that:
+A forced upgrade or restart might become necessary in a situation that: